cotarr/irc-hybrid-client/server/testws/README.md

 Alternately, the [login] and [logout] buttons can be used to add or remove valid cookie from session.

 During general debugging, this test page may be useful.
 Multiple browsers are allowed to connect concurrently.
-This is one way to observe the raw websocket stream, such as when using postman for API testing.
+This is one way to observe the raw websocket stream, such as when using Thunder Client for API testing.
 Equivalent content is echoed to all connected websockets.